 Physician assistants are employed in:

 - public and military hospitals

 In 2013, Alberta Health Services began a Physician Assistant (PA) Demonstration Project to evaluate the impact of the profession as members of the health care team by integrating physician assistants into several Alberta Health Services facilities.

 Physician assistants are trained as generalists; however, work in a variety of specialties, such as orthopaedics, oncology, neurosurgery and psychiatry.
 As they gain greater clinical knowledge and experience, physician assistants can earn new responsibilities and higher wages.
 For example, experienced physician assistants may supervise other staff and physician assistant students.
 However, advancement opportunities are limited without additional education.

-In Alberta, most people employed as physician assistants work in the Health Care and Social Assistance industry.
+In Alberta, most people employed as physician assistants work in the Health Care and Social Assistance (PDF) industry.